SiropTime/SiropTime/README.md

 #### Experience 🤓
 1. **Android developer** work in startup for 6 months.
 Made mobile app for getting and parsing data for 2 neural networks with Kotlin and Jetpack Compose.
 Almost all app is written by me.
-2. **Golang backend developer** in BWG for now from November 2022.
+2. **Golang backend developer** in BWG from September 2022 to May 2023.
 Crypto fintech.
 Mainly works with cryptoprocessing.
+3. **Golang backend developer** in FGANU CITiS (ФГАНУ ЦИТиС) for now from May 2023.
+Goverment infrastructure for Ministry of Education.
-3. Some **petprojects** in different themes and languages that you can see there - in my GitHub.
+4. Some **petprojects** in different themes and languages that you can see there - in my GitHub.

 #### Technologies 🖥